-The council's revenue and capital budget in any one year together with certain major plans and strategies as determined by the government and the council, as described material extent.
+The council's revenue and capital budget in any one year together with certain major plans and strategies as determined material extent.
 This excludes already published material, or papers which would include exempt or confidential information.

-Background papers Any papers on which a report was based or relied upon to a portfolio holding councillors collectively form the cabinet.
+Background papers Any papers on which a report was based or relied upon to a holding councillors collectively form the cabinet.
 The cabinet are legally responsible for implementing council policies within the budget and policy framework set by the council.
 The leader may delegate "executive function" decision-making to individual cabinet members, cabinet committees or to officers, but the cabinet as a whole remains responsible for the decision and the action taken.

-Cabinet The leader and no less than two and no more than nine taken by the cabinet prior to its implementation.
+Cabinet The leader and no less than two and no more than nine portfolio by the cabinet prior to its implementation.

-Call-in A mechanism that allows councillors to review a decision affairs are administered in a proper manner, in compliance with all relevant professional codes of practice, and all statutory obligations.
-In Southwark, the strategic director of finance and governance is the officer appointed by the council in accordance with section 151 of the Local Government Act 1972, section 114 of the Local Government Finance Act 1988, the Accounts and Audit (England) Regulations 2011, and section 25 of the Local Government Act 2003.
+Call-in A mechanism that allows councillors to review a decision taken affairs are administered in a proper manner, in compliance with all relevant professional codes of practice, and all statutory obligations.
+In Southwark, the strategic director of finance and governance is the officer appointed by the council in accordance with section 151 of the Local Government Act 1972, section 114 of the Local Government Finance Act 1988, the Accounts and Audit (England) Regulations 2011, and section 25 of the Local